 This course surveys the food laws and regulations as well as the socio-economic dynamic which shapes the food laws of specific regions of the world including the US, EU, Latin America, Japan, Switzerland, India and Australia/New Zealand.
 It also surveys the role of international agencies in the application of food laws (WHO, FAO, Codex, WTO).
 Modules on Critical Analysis and Comparative Food Law and a Food Safety Governance Comparative Study are also included.
 The Lead Instructor is Neal D. Fortin, Director and Professor of the Institute for Food Laws & Regulations at Michigan State University, along with an international network of guest lecturers of attorneys, academics and former government officials who practice in that specific region and who understand the legal complexities of the flow of food and agricultural products across national boundaries.

 This course is designed for those who require comprehensive information regarding the regulation of food products in the European Union (EU).
-The Lead Instructor for this course is Dr. David Jukes, Professor and Senior Lecturer in Food Laws at the University of Reading, in Reading, England.
+The course is taught by Dr. David Jukes, Professor and Senior Lecturer Emeritus in Food Laws at the University of Reading, in Reading, England.
 Dr. Jukes is joined by distinguished food attorneys and food law professionals from the European Union.

-Taught by Lead Instructor Dr. Rebeca Lopez-Garcia, a food industry consultant, who resides in Mexico City, Mexico, this course surveys the political, social, economic and historical events that have shaped the development of food laws and regulations throughout Latin America including an overview comparison of the basic food laws, agency responsibility in each country, product registration requirements, basic standards, labeling and additives, international trade issues and dispute resolution.
-It examines food-related issues and events on a regional basis including Mercosur as well as the specific countries of Mexico, Brazil, and Argentina.
+This course surveys the political, social, economic and historical events that have shaped the development of food laws and regulations throughout Latin America and the Caribbean including an overview comparison of the basic food laws, and agency responsibility in each country, food safety in the region, basic standards, labeling and additives, international trade issues and dispute resolution.
+It examines international trade organizations, food-related issues and events on a regional basis including Mercosur as well as the specific countries of Mexico, Brazil, Peru and Argentina.

 This course contains a comprehensive examination of the regulation of food product in Canada.
 The Regulatory Framework; Labelling and Advertising Rules under the Canadian FDA and other Canadian Statutes including the Safe Food For Canadians Act; Food Additives, Food Supplements and Food Fortification; The Regulation of Novel Foods and Genetically Modified Foods, Organic Foods and Food Irradiation; Inspection and other Related Food Safety Programs; Food Recalls; and Compliance and Enforcement.